-Greg models this in his life by starting each day asking, “What are the top three most important things I want to do today personally and professionally?”
+Greg models this in his life by starting each day by asking, “What are the top three most important things I want to do today personally and professionally?”
 By doing so, it enables him to be intentional about his choices, especially when nonessential options lure him off course.

 He notes, “When the word priority came into the English language in the 1400s, it was singular.
 It meant the very first priority or thing.
-It wasn’t for 500 years in the 1900s that we pluralized the term and starting talking about priorities.
+It wasn’t for 500 years in the 1900s that we pluralized the term and started talking about priorities.
 We illogically reasoned that by changing the word, we could now have multiple “first” things.”

 He says, “On days I do it, my day calms down and seems to expand.
 When I don’t, my day seems to shorten.”
 For leaders, he suggests making sure your assistant knows your intentions and helps manage your calendar accordingly.

 “In practical interactions, we are rewarded for bad behavior.
-We over commit.
+We over-commit.
 We are at least saying yes to someone, so we feel we’ve been helpful and therefore needed.”
 When you get internal clarity on what’s truly essential, you are able to say no.

 “It’s hard because we don’t want to feel guilty or let anyone down, or worse, damage a relationship.”
 Greg warns that “it’s vital to separate the decision from the relationship, and accept that sometimes saying no requires trading popularity for respect.”

-For too many professionals, the urgency of the next email or meeting hijack capacity to think beyond today.
-For leaders, it is essential to spend time on questions of strategy and identity than succumb to the immediacy of whatever is detouring attention from farther horizons.
+For too many professionals, the urgency of the next email or meeting hijacks the capacity to think beyond today.
+For leaders, it is essential to spend time on questions of strategy and identity rather than succumb to the immediacy of whatever is detouring attention from farther horizons.

-If you don’t understand the relative trade-off, the implicit criteria to figuring out what’s essential are left to chance.
+If you don’t understand the relative trade-off, the implicit criteria for figuring out what’s essential are left to chance.
 He uses the metaphor of drivers who are lost.
 “The issue isn’t being lost, it’s being unwilling to admit you’re lost.”
 Once you acknowledge being lost, you know what to do.